Belmond Savute Elephant Lodge

-Belmond Savute Elephant Lodge is a safari lodge in Chobe National Park in Botswana.
+Savute Elephant Lodge, A Belmond Safari is a safari lodge in Chobe National Park in Botswana.
 Chobe was the country’s first national park and is its third largest.

-The lodge is one of three that comprise Belmond Safaris, the others being Belmond Eagle Island Lodge and Belmond Khwai River Lodge.
-All three are reached from Maun, Botswana.
+The lodge is one of two that comprise Belmond Safaris, the other being Belmond Eagle Island Lodge.
+Both are reached from Maun, Botswana.

 The lodge consists of tented accommodation with traditional African thatched roofs, on raised wooden stilts.

 The river was dry for many years, but resumed flowing a few years ago.
 The park attracts a profusion of elephants, sometimes up to 5000 at one time, as well as reptiles, other big game and birds.